LearnWeb3DAO/Defi-Exchange/README.md

   };

   /**
-   * Returns a Provider or Signer object representing the Ethereum RPC with or without the
+   * Returns a Provider or Signer object representing the Ethereum RPC with or
-   * signing capabilities of metamask attached
+   * without the signing capabilities of Metamask attached *
+   * A `Provider` is needed to interact with the blockchain - reading
+   * transactions, reading balances, reading state, etc.
    *
-   * A `Provider` is needed to interact with the blockchain - reading transactions, reading balances, reading state, etc.
+   * A `Signer` is a special type of Provider used in case a `write` transaction
+   * needs to be made to the blockchain, which involves the connected account
+   * needing to make a digital signature to authorize the transaction being
+   * sent.
+Metamask exposes a Signer API to allow your website to request
+   * signatures from the user using Signer functions.
    *
-   * A `Signer` is a special type of Provider used in case a `write` transaction needs to be made to the blockchain, which involves the connected account
-   * needing to make a digital signature to authorize the transaction being sent.
-Metamask exposes a Signer API to allow your website to
-   * request signatures from the user using Signer functions.
-   *
-   * @param {*} needSigner - True if you need the signer, default false otherwise */ const getProviderOrSigner = async (needSigner = false) => {
+   * @param {*} needSigner - True if you need the signer, default false
+   * otherwise
+   */
+  const getProviderOrSigner = async (needSigner = false) => {
     // Connect to Metamask